-2. Heat your Yukihara Nabe pot with a coating of oil.
-Then, add the meat and partially cook (until it is about half brown and half pink).
+2. Heat pot and add oil.
+Add the meat and partially cook (until half brown and half pink).

-3. Add the vegetables and brown them for a few minutes before adding 300 ml of water.
+3. Add the vegetables and brown for a few minutes before adding water.

-4. Add the rest of the sauce ingredients one by one (soy sauce, mirin and sugar), stir well, drop in the hondashi packet and then cook with the lid on for 10-15 minutes.
-Much of the sauce volume will reduce during this time.
+4. Add the rest of the sauce ingredients, stir well, add dashi powder and then cook with the lid on for 10-15 minutes.
+Much of the sauce will reduce during this time.

-5. When the potatoes and carrots are fully cooked- it's ready!
+5. Simmer until potatoes and carrots are fully cooked.